Ciamcioo/YourTrening/README.md

 6. Open pull request

 ## License
-This project is licensed under the ...
+This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.

 ## Contact
 Created by [Ciamcio](https://github.com/Ciamcioo) - feel free to get in touch!